 H2.
-The organisational culture significantly impacts the level of detail/detail of environmental management accounting.
+There is a statistically significant relationship between the organisational culture and the level of details in environmental management accounting.

 In my view, a commitment to protecting the natural environment in all dimensions of business operations is a key factor in becoming a truly responsible and sustainable business.
 Whether or not the manager has developed, among other things, organisational values and acceptance of the principles of sustainable development within the company - and hence whether the organisation takes responsibility for protecting the natural environment - can be seen in examining the organisational culture.
 I hypothesise that the organisational culture, the way employees do their job (Marvin Bower, McKinsey&Co. cited in Gaál - Szabó, 2008), has a significant influence on the level of detail of the environmental accounting system.